 Here you'll find all the venue information you need, including travel information, a map and a brief history.
 Select a show below to book tickets.

+Originally named the Waldorf Theatre, the theatre earned a resilient reputation during bomb raids in the First World War, putting on productions even when the theatre itself was targeted.
 During World War II, the theatre was bombed – but plays kept being put on, even amongst the rubble.

+After a two year Rat Pack residency, the theatre closed for 6 months and a new name: the Novello Theatre.
 It was named after Ivor Novello because the composer/actor lived in a flat above the theatre for 38 years.